unopim/shopify-connector/README.md

 # UnoPim Shopify Connector

-Easily integrate your Shopify store with UnoPim to manage and sync product data seamlessly.
+Effortlessly integrate your Shopify store with UnoPim for seamless product data management and synchronization.
+You can currently export catalogs, including categories and both simple and variant products, from UnoPim to Shopify.

 ## Installation